8 Best CRMs for Service Businesses in 2023

 However, there are plenty of steps necessary to get customers to the purchase phase.
 For that reason, this CRM offers lots of other benefits as well.

-Close is also quite affordable, at only $25 a month per user.
+Close is also quite affordable, at only $99 per month, billed annually (includes 3 users).

 Close offers such a wealth of services that it’s hard to pin down a con.
 However, Close does not have a free version, which is something some other CRM services do offer.

 That said, Close’s low-cost per-user price means that it’s pretty accessible to anyone who wants to use it.
 Plus, with a 14-day free trial, prospective users have plenty of time to decide whether they want to give it a go for real.

 2. HubSpot CRM